 What’s on display

-An opening reception for Irina is scheduled for Thursday, October 9th from 6:00 to 8:00 pm.
+An opening reception for Owen is scheduled for Monday, February 9 from 4:00 pm to 6:00 pm.
 The reception is free and open to the public.

 Artists and organizations are encouraged to apply to exhibit items of artistic, cultural and intellectual interest in the library’s gallery and/or display cases.
 Click here for additional information and the application.